Overview

 Submissions must be anonymous (see below).
 A submission should start with the title of the paper followed by a brief summary of the paper’s contributions.
 This should then be followed by a technical exposition of the main ideas and techniques used to achieve these results, including motivation and a clear comparison with related work.
 Even if the authors choose the one-page abstract option for the proceedings, they must still submit the full paper as their initial submission to facilitate a comprehensive and rigorous review process.

 The proceedings of the conference will be published by Springer in the ARCoSS/LNCS series, and will be available for distribution at the conference.
 Accepted papers will be allocated 18 pages including references in the LNCS format in the proceedings.
-Submissions are encouraged, though not required, to follow the LNCS format.
+Submissions are encouraged, though not required, to follow the LNCS format (in which case the authors may follow the font size and page margins of LNCS).
 More information about the LNCS format can be found on the author instructions page of Springer.

 WINE 2025 will use double-blind reviewing like all other major conferences.
 Submissions should not reveal the identity of the authors in any way.
 In particular, authors’ names, affiliations, and email addresses should not appear anywhere in the submission.
 (In LNCS, \author{} and \institute{} fields should not be included.)
 Authors should refer to their prior work in a neutral manner (for example, say “XYZ showed” instead of “we showed”).
 Submissions may include work that has been publicly presented (as long as it has not appeared in published proceedings) or posted on arXiv or similar online repositories, provided that the submission itself is properly anonymized.